cloudposse/atmos/website/docs/design-patterns/component-catalog.md

   across multiple environments).
 Define all the required Atmos sections, e.g. `metadata`, `settings`, `vars`, `env`.

 - In the component's catalog folder, add other manifests for different combinations of component configurations.
-  We refer to them as feature manifests.
-Each feature manifest can import the `defaults.yaml` file to reuse the default values and make the entire config DRY.
+  We refer to them as archetype manifests.
+Each archetype can import the `defaults.yaml` file to reuse the default values and make the entire config
+  DRY.
 For example:

   - `stacks/catalog/vpc/disabled.yaml` - component manifest with the component disabled (`vars.enabled: false`)
   - `stacks/catalog/vpc/dev.yaml` - component manifest with the settings related to the `dev` account